The Streaming-DMT of Fading Channels: Main Result

 $\Box$ \end{thm}

-The result in Theorem~\ref{thm:streaming_DMT} illustrates that the DMT of a streaming source under a delay constraint of $T$ coherence blocks is identical to the DMT of a system with $T$ independent and parallel MIMO channels if the rate of the latter system is suitably normalized.
-Indeed our achievability scheme exploits this connection.
+Comparing the results of Theorem~\ref{thm:streaming_DMT} with that of Corollary~\ref{corol:parallel}, we observe that the DMT of a streaming source under a delay constraint of $T$ coherence blocks is identical to the DMT of a system with $T$ independent and parallel MIMO channels if the rate of the latter system is suitably normalized.
+Indeed, one of our achievability schemes exploits this connection.
 We show that the DMT can be achieved by interleaving messages in a suitable manner to reduce the system to a parallel channel setup.
-We also present another scheme based on a tree code that achieves the DMT.
-The converse however does not appear to follow from earlier results.
-We present, what appears to be a new idea called ``outage-amplification" which is specific to our streaming setup.
+However, the converse does not follow from earlier results since the length-$T$ playback deadlines of successive messages are only partially overlapping.
+We present a new approach that addresses the overlapping character of the playback deadlines.
+The technique is specific to the streaming setup and appears novel.

-In the remainder of this paper we present the converse in Section~\ref{sec:Converse}, and two coding schemes for achieving the optimal DMT in Sections~\ref{sec:Coding-Interleaving} and~\ref{sec:Coding-Anytime} respectively.
-We discuss an extension to the case when two messages arrive within each coherence block in Section~\ref{sec:multiple}.
+\begin{remark} In our system model, we assumed that the coherence block-length $M$ can be arbitrarily large.
+It is well known~\cite{ZhengTse:03} that for quasi-static channel, as well as its extension to $L$ parallel channel~\cite{lu}, the DMT in Theorem~\ref{thm:DMT_Zheng} holds for any coherence block-length $M\ge \Nr + \Nt-1$.
+In a similar fashion our result in Theorem~\ref{thm:streaming_DMT} holds for any $M \ge \Nr +\Nt-1$.
+In particular the converse in Section~\ref{sec:Converse} holds for any $M$.
+The interleaved coding scheme in Section~\ref{sec:Coding-Interleaving} reduces the setup to parallel channels and applies to any $M \ge \Nr +\Nt-1$.
+However this scheme requires the knowledge of $T$ at both the encoder and decoder.
+Our second coding scheme, which is based on a tree code and only requires the knowledge of $T$ at the decoder, does require $M$ to be sufficiently large.
+In particular our analysis for this scheme requires that $M$ must increase as $\log\mrm{SNR}$ to achieve the optimal DMT. \end{remark}